ShellShoccar-jpn/kotoriotoko/README.en.md

 ##### 2) Get four authentication keys on Twitter Apps page

-At first, open [Twitter Apps](https://apps.twitter.com/) page, and push "Create New App" button.
+At first, open [Twitter Developers' site](https://developer.twitter.com/).
+Then, sign up to create a developer account (Maybe needed a few days to be accepted your applying), and sign in.

-Next, fill out all columns except "Callback URL" on "Create an application" page and agree to the developer agreement, then push "Create your Twitter application" button.
+Next, open ["Creation an app"](https://developer.twitter.com/en/apps/create) and fill out all required columns.
+Be careful about keep "Callback URLs" blank or PIN code will not be generated, PIN is necessary for this app.
+Finally, press "create" button.

-And then, click "Keys and Access Tokens" tab.
-You can get "**Consumer Key**" and "**Consumer Secret**" there first.
-Copy these strings.
+And then, move to the application page you just created and click "Permission" tab first.
+You should change the permisson level to "Read, write, and direct messages" on "Access permission".

-At finally, push "Create my access token" button, which is at the bottom of the page.
-You can also get "**Access Token**" and "**Access Token Secret**" there.
-Copy these strings, too.
+Next, move to "Keys and Tokens" tab.
+So, you can get the required 4 auth-keys, API key, API secret key, Access token and Access token secret.
+Copy or memorize them for the next step.

 ##### 3) Write the keys into CONFIG.SHLIB